 How Could Private Retirement Benefits Affect My Disability Benefits?

-If your pension or retirement plans come from an employer that did not withhold Social Security taxes, your monthly disability benefits might be affected.
+While retirement benefits impact your SSI benefits, these private funds usually do not change your SSDI amount.
+If your pension or retirement plans come from an employer that did not withhold Social Security taxes, your monthly payments may be affected.

 Employers that do not pay into Social Security include: